patallen/patallen.me/README.md

 1. `python seed.py`

 ### Todo:
+- [ ] FIX CATEGORY RELATIONSHIPS to use Post.category.slug
 - [ ] Add and Edit buttons for projects when logged in
 - [ ] Delete and HIDE for projects/posts
 - [ ] Implement image uploads for projects